Background pattern

 Other medicines and ABILIFY

 Medicines that lower blood pressure: ABILIFY may increase the effect of medicines used to lower blood pressure.
-Make sure to inform your doctor if you are using any medicine to control blood pressure.
+Make sure to tell your doctor if you use any medicine to control blood pressure.

-If you are taking ABILIFY with any other medicine, it may mean that your doctor needs to change your dose of ABILIFY or the dose of the other medicines.
-It is especially important to mention to your doctor if you are taking:
+If you are taking ABILIFY with another medicine, it may mean that your doctor needs to change your dose of ABILIFY or the other medicine.
+It is especially important that you mention to your doctor if you are taking:

 • medicines to correct heart rhythm (such as quinidine, amiodarone, flecainide);